annaawgren/vegogo/README.md

 # vegogo

-The new guide ⚡️Curated and inspirational ⚡️The best vegan places to eat ⚡️Near you
+The new guide ⚡️Curated and inspirational ⚡️The best vegan places to eat ⚡️Near you.

+The guide will launch soon at [Vegogo.se](https://vegogo.se).

-## Start development
+## Development

 - install and run mongodb
 - npm install in /keystone and /frontend